The Enterprise Agreement (see related resources) provides for three types of employment:

 A person may be employed on a non-ongoing or casual basis if a personal employee is, for a period of 12 weeks or more:

 - temporarily progressed (i.e. receiving Higher Duties Allowance)

 - temporarily transferred to another office.

-A vacancy of two weeks or more may be filled by the temporary progression of an employee within the parliamentarian’s office.
-An employee from another parliamentarian’s office could also be transferred temporarily to fill the position.
+A vacancy of two weeks or more may be filled by the temporary progression of an ongoing employee within the parliamentarian’s office, or, an employee from another parliamentarian’s office could also be transferred temporarily to fill the position.